 We've currently tested five Sonos speakers.
 Sonos is an American brand that manufactures home audio products, primarily soundbars and speakers.
 Some of their speakers are compatible with their soundbars to make a surround sound setup.
 Sonos speakers tend to have many different features, so you can find one that best suits your needs.
 Many Sonos speakers have a wired design, making them most suitable for home use.

 The best Sonos speaker that we've tested is the Sonos Move.
 This medium-sized Bluetooth speaker is well-built and impressively portable, with a built-in handle that lets you carry it with one hand.
-It also has an IP56 rating for dust and water resistance, though we don't currently test for this.
-It has a balanced sound profile, making it suitable for listening to a variety of audio content.
+It also has an IP56 rating for dust and water resistance, so it's certified to be protected against direct contact with water for up to three minutes and dust for around two to eight hours.
+It has a balanced sound profile suitable for listening to a variety of audio content.
 It can produce quite a deep bass, which is nice if you're a fan of bass-heavy genres like EDM or hip-hop.
 The companion app also has bass and treble adjustments so you can tweak the sound.
-It can get quite loud on its own, although there's some compression present at max volume.
-Thankfully, you can use the app to pair multiple speakers to amplify your audio.
-The app also has a Trueplay room correction feature, which adjusts the sound profile to the room's acoustics.
-Alexa and Google Assistant come built-in, and the speaker has no trouble understanding you if you're far away, though it may struggle a bit if you're in a noisy room.
+It can get quite loud, though there's some compression present at max volume.
+Also, Alexa and Google Assistant come built-in, and the speaker has no trouble understanding you if you're far away, though it may struggle a bit if you're in a noisy room.

 The Sonos Roam is the best portable Sonos speaker that we've tested.
-This amazingly built and lightweight speaker is small enough to carry in one hand and is rated IP67 for dust and water resistance, though we don't currently test for this.
+This amazingly built and lightweight speaker is small enough to carry in one hand and is rated IP67 for dust and water resistance, so it's certified to be fully dust-tight as well as submersible in up to a meter of water for 30 minutes.
 It offers incredible voice assistant support with Alexa and Google Assistant built-in, and it does a great job of understanding your commands from far away, as well as in noisier environments.
-It has a Trueplay room correction feature, which optimizes the speaker's sound according to your room's unique acoustics.
-This speaker has a neutral sound profile with this feature enabled, making it suitable for listening to a wide variety of audio content.
-Its Sonos S2 companion app also features bass and treble adjustments you can use to customize its sound to better suit your preferences.
-Also, it has good directivity, resulting in a wide and open-sounding soundstage, though it can sound a little uneven at times.
+This speaker has a neutral sound profile with its Trueplay room correction feature enabled, making it suitable for listening to a wide variety of audio content.
+Its companion app also features bass and treble adjustments you can use to tweak its sound to your liking.

-Unfortunately, like many speakers its size, it struggles to reproduce low-bass, so you can't feel the deep thump and rumble in bass-heavy music.
+Unfortunately, like many speakers its size, it struggles to reproduce low-bass, so you can't feel the thump and rumble in bass-heavy music.
 It also has a disappointing battery performance, lasting roughly five hours from a single charge.
-That said, battery life can depend on your usage habits, and your real-world experience may differ.
+That said, battery life can depend on your usage, and your experience may differ.
 If you're looking for a small Sonos speaker you can take with you when you're on the move, it's a solid choice.

 Overall, Sonos makes speakers with well-balanced sound profiles suitable for home use.
 Some are even compatible with certain Sonos soundbars, letting you create a surround sound system.
 Many of their speakers have built-in voice assistants, like Alexa and Google Assistant.
 They're typically compatible with the Sonos S2 app, which has customization features like Trueplay room correction and bass and treble sliders.
 However, some Sonos speakers don't support Bluetooth, so you may have to stream audio over Apple AirPlay or an AUX port.